GoogleCloudPlatform/community/tutorials/antho-bare-metal-getting-started.md

     *   Specify the control plane virtual IP address (`Cluster:loadBalancer:vips:controlPlaneVIP`).
     *   Uncomment and specify the ingress virtual IP address (`Cluster:loadBalancer:vips:controlPlaneVIP`).
-    *   Uncomment the `addressPools` section (excluding actual comments) and specify the load balancer address pool (`Cluster:loadBalancer:addressPools:addresses`)
+    *   Uncomment the `addressPools` section (excluding actual comments) and specify the load balancer address pool (`Cluster:loadBalancer:addressPools:addresses`).
 * In the `NodePool` definition, specify the IP address of the worker node (`NodePool:spec:nodes:addresses`).

-For reference, below is a complete example cluster definition YAML file (with the comments removed for brevity).
-As described in the previous section about netowrking, this example shows changes to the pod and services networks; you may not need to do this depending on the IP address range of your local network.
+For reference, below is a complete example cluster definition YAML file, with the comments removed for brevity.
+As described in the previous section about networking, this example shows changes to the pod and services networks; you may not need to make such changes, depending on the IP address range of your local network.

     sshPrivateKeyPath: /home/mikegcoleman/.ssh/id_rsa
     gkeConnectAgentServiceAccountKeyPath: /home/mikegcoleman/baremetal/bmctl-workspace/.sa-keys/mikegcoleman-anthos-bm-anthos-baremetal-connect.json